Explore Our Curriculum

 • Guitar 1

-This class is geared for the novice guitarist and for the student who has some experience with guitar but who has never had formal training.
-It includes the study of guitar as it relates to music history, note reading and basic theory, and instruction in guitar playing and techniques.
-Students will see and hear accomplished guitarists in a variety of settings.
-The students may bring their own instruments, but class guitars are available.
-Students should also expect to participate in group public performances during the semester.
+This course is designed to cater to both novice guitarists and students with some guitar experience but no formal training.
+The curriculum covers guitar study in relation to music history, note reading, basic theory, and instruction in guitar playing and techniques.
+The students will have the opportunity to observe and listen to skilled guitarists in diverse settings.
+Although students may bring their own instruments, guitars are provided in class.
+Additionally, students should be prepared to participate in public performances as a group during the semester.
 (One-half credit)

 • Instrumental Ensemble: Percussion